CUTE-1.7 + APD II

-CUTE-1.7 + APD II, or CUTE-1.7 + APD 2, is a Japanese nanosatellite which was launched in 2008 as a follow-up to the CUTE-1.7 + APD satellite.
+CUTE-1.7 + APD II, or CUTE-1.7 + APD 2, or OSCAR 65 is a Japanese nanosatellite which was launched in 2008 as a follow-up to the CUTE-1.7 + APD satellite.
 It was built and is operated by the Tokyo Institute of Technology.

 Spacecraft

 CUTE-1.7 + APD II used a similar design to its predecessor, however it was stretched in height meaning that it no longer complied with the CubeSat form factor which the original satellite was based on.
 It has dimensions of 20 × 15 × 10 cm, compared to 20 × 10 × 10 cm for CUTE-1.7 + APD, which was a standard two-unit CubeSat.
 The onboard computer is a personal digital assistant developed by Hitachi.
+The Cute-1.7 + APD series were equipped with several COTS (Commercial Off-The-Shelf) devices including widely used PDAs (Personal Digital Assistants) as their OBC (On-Board Computer) and amateur radio transceivers as communication devices.

 Mission

 The University of Toronto Institute for Aerospace Studies was contracted to launch CUTE-1.7 + APD II, subcontracting the launch to the Indian Space Research Organisation (ISRO) as part of the Nanosatellite Launch Service 4 (NLS-4) mission along with CanX-2, AAUSAT-II, Compass-1, Delfi-C3 and SEEDS-2.
 ISRO used a Polar Satellite Launch Vehicle, flight number C9, to launch NLS-4 - with the rocket flying in the Core Alone, or PSLV-CA, configuration.
 The rocket's primary payload was Cartosat-2A, with IMS-1, Rubin-8 and the University of Toronto's NLS-5 mission - consisting of the CanX-6 satellite - also flying aboard the launch vehicle as secondary payloads.